Adamus7/RayDBG-Blog/source/_posts/2018-05-30-Host-your-Bot-in-Azure-Functions-Node-JS.md

 - Node.JS
 - Microsoft Bot Framework
 ---
-Microsoft published its serverless computing solution in Azure in 2016, [Azure Functions](https://azure.microsoft.com/en-us/services/functions/).
+Microsoft published its serverless computing solution in 2016, [Azure Functions](https://azure.microsoft.com/en-us/services/functions/).
 By leveraging Azure Functions, developers are able to build HTTP-based API endpoints accessible by a wide range of applications while no need to care about the platform or server configurations.
 Azure Bot Service also has a new family member, Azure Function Bot, which is based on Azure Functions.
-Prashant has publish a [blog](https://azure.microsoft.com/en-us/blog/announcing-general-availability-of-azure-functions/) about how to create Function Bot with C#.
+*Prashant* has published a [blog](https://azure.microsoft.com/en-us/blog/announcing-general-availability-of-azure-functions/) about how to create Function Bot with C#.
 But it seems that there is some difference if you choose Node.JS to build you Function Bot.
 <!-- more -->
 # Create a Function Bot
 Let us start from the official templet.
 Create a new Function Bot with Node.JS: